Skip to Content

 • Swollen lymph glands, mainly on the neck.

-After this acute period, the virus 'hides' in immune system cells.
-The virus may stop replicating or may replicate at a very low level, for many years.
+After the acute period, HIV “hides” in immune system cells.
+The virus may stop replicating or may replicate at a very low level for many years.

 Eventually, the level of the virus becomes high enough to damage the immune system's ability to fight infections.